Your browser doesn't support CSS Grid Layout. Unfortunately, you won't be able to see the examples.

 Research proves that there is a very clear relationship between excellent school attendance and academic achievement.
 Year after year, the pupils with the best school attendance achieve the best results.
 We are passionate at Beecroft about providing pupils with the best possible life chances and as such, know they have to ‘be here to get there.’
 Attendance at school is the law (statutory)

-Start Time: 8.40am (Pupils can arrive at 8.30am and come straight into the classroom for extra work and support).
+Start Time: 8.30am (Doors open 8.20am so pupils can come straight into the classroom for extra work and support).

-Register Closes 8.50am (The child is then absent)
+Register Closes: 8.40am (The child is then absent)

 All pupils at Beecroft Primary are set an attendance target of 96% or above.